Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 ## End Notes

-In the future I plan to add better interfaces and optimizing the code in general to make it faster while ABing, as always thanks to the [original developer.](https://chrome.google.com/webstore/detail/neopets-shop-attic-highli/gcoedojijoejlngkneocccmnjkbbbfmd "original developer.")
+As always thanks to the [original developer.](https://chrome.google.com/webstore/detail/neopets-shop-attic-highli/gcoedojijoejlngkneocccmnjkbbbfmd "original developer.") that allowed NeoBuyer to work as a foundation for this project.